NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Neural Radiance Field (NeRF) pre Gaussian Splatting

-\textbf{Plenoxel} \cite{2021plenoxels} (December 2021) followed in Plenoctree's footsteps in voxelizing the scene and storing a scalar for density and spherical harmonics coefficients direction dependent color.
-However, surprisingly, Plenoxel skipped the MLP training entirely, and instead fit these features directly on the voxel grid.
-They also obtained comparable results to NeRF ++ and JaxNeRF, with faster training times by a factor of a few hundreds.
-These results showed that the primary contribution of NeRF models is the volumetric rendering of new view given densities and colors, and not the density and color MLPs themselves. \textbf{HDR-Plenoxels} \cite{2022hdrplenoxel} (August 2022) adapted this idea to HDR images by learning 3D High Dynamic Range radiance fields, scene geometry, and various camera settings from Low Dynamic Range images.
+\textbf{Plenoxels} (December 2021) \cite{2021plenoxels} followed in Plenoctree's footsteps by voxelizing the scene and storing a scalar for density and spherical harmonics coefficients for direction-dependent color.
+However, surprisingly, Plenoxel skipped the MLP training entirely and instead fit these features directly on the voxel grid.
+They also obtained comparable results to NeRF++ and JaxNeRF, with training times faster by a factor of a few hundred.
+These results showed that the primary contribution of NeRF models is the volumetric rendering of new views given point-wise densities and color, not the density and color MLPs themselves. \textbf{HDR-Plenoxels} \cite{2022hdrplenoxel} (August 2022) adapted this idea to HDR images by learning 3D High Dynamic Range radiance fields, scene geometry, and various camera settings from Low Dynamic Range images.

-A concurrent paper by Sun et al. \cite{2022voxeldirect} (November 2021) also explored this topic.
-The authors also directly optimized a voxel grid of scalars for density.
-However, instead of using spherical harmonic coefficient, the authors used 12 and 24 dimensional features, and a small shallow decoding MLP.
-The authors used a sampling strategy analogous to the coarse-fine sampling of the original NeRF paper by training a coarse voxel grid first, and then a fine voxel grid based on the geometry of the coarse grid.
-The model was named \textbf{Direct Voxel Grid Optimization (DVGO)}, which outperformed the baseline NeRF (1-2 days) of training with only 15 minutes of training on the Synthetic-NeRF dataset.

-\textbf{TensoRF} \cite{2022tensorf} (March 2022) stored a scalar density and a vector feature (can work with SH coefficients, or features to be decoded via MLP) as factorized tensors.
-These were initially represented as a rank 3 tensor $T_\sigma \in R^{H\times W \times D}$ and a rank 4 tensor $T_c \in R^{H\times W \times D \times C}$, where $H,W,D$ are the height, width and depth resolution of the voxel grid, and $C$ is channel dimension.
-The authors then used two factorization schemes: CANDECOMP-PARAFAC (CP) which factorized the tensors as pure vector outer products and Vector Matrix (VM) which factorized the tensors as vector/matrix outer products.
+\textbf{TensoRF} (March 2022) \cite{2022tensorf} stored a scalar density and a vector feature (can work with SH coefficients, or features to be decoded via MLP) as factorized tensors.
+These were initially represented as a rank 3 tensor $T_\sigma \in R^{H\times W \times D}$ and a rank 4 tensor $T_c \in R^{H\times W \times D \times C}$, where $H,W,D$ are the height, width, and depth resolution of the voxel grid, and $C$ is channel dimension.
+The authors then used two factorization schemes: CANDECOMP-PARAFAC (CP), which factorized the tensors as pure vector outer products, and Vector Matrix (VM), which factorized the tensors as vector/matrix outer products.
 These factorizations decreased the memory requirement from Plenoxels by a factor of 200 when using CP.
 Their VM factorization performed better in terms of visual quality, albeit at a memory tradeoff.
-The training speed was comparable to Pleoxels and much faster than the benchmarked NeRF models.
+The training speed was comparable to Pleoxels and much faster than the implicit NeRF models.